Organize your resources with Azure management groups

 Another scenario where you would use management groups is to provide user access to multiple subscriptions.
 By moving multiple subscriptions under that management group, you have the ability create one RBAC assignment on the management group, which will inherit that access to all the subscriptions.
 Without the need to script RBAC assignments over multiple subscriptions, one assignment on the management group can enable users to have access to everything they need.

 - 10,000 management groups can be supported in a single directory.

 - A management group tree can support up to six levels of depth.

-- This limit does not include the Root level or the subscription level.
+- This limit doesn't include the Root level or the subscription level.

-- Each management group can only support one parent.
+- Each management group and subscription can only support one parent.